FPriv/factom-harmony-connect-java-client/docs/ChainsApi.md

 Search Chains

-Finds all of the chains with &#x60;external_ids&#x60; that match what you&#39;ve entered.
+Finds all of the chains with &#x60;external_ids&#x60; that match what you've entered.
 External IDs must be sent in Base64 format.

 ### Example
 ```java